 3) Youngsters are given a chance

 Bundesliga clubs are not shy about throwing teenagers in at the deep end, giving them the chance to test themselves against the best in the business.
-For example, Niklas Süle, Max Meyer, Timo Werner and Maximilian Arnold had each made 100 Bundesliga appearances whilst still eligible for the Under 21s – and each lifted a title during the summer.
-In 2016/17, Leverkusen's Kai Havertz (18) and Schalke's Thilo Kehrer (20) were just two of a number of youngsters to establish themselves among the pros.
+For example, Niklas Süle, Max Meyer, Timo Werner and Maximilian Arnold had each made 100 Bundesliga appearances whilst still eligible for the U21s – and each lifted a title during the previous summer.
+In 2016/17, Bayer Leverkusen's Kai Havertz (18) and Schalke's Thilo Kehrer (20) were just two of a number of youngsters to establish themselves among the pros.

 4) More homegrown players feature